One of the most important things you need to decide on before you move to Mexico is getting health insurance.

 Some people prefer to pay for these treatments out of their pocket since they’re not expensive in Mexico, while others prefer to have a comprehensive plan from the get-go to ensure that their insurance provider pays for all of their medical expenses.

-Premium is the amount you need to pay insurance companies on a monthly, quarterly, or yearly basis.
+Cost or premium is the amount you need to pay insurance companies monthly, quarterly, or yearly.

-If you get IMSS through employment, you need to pay for your social security every month.
+If you get IMSS through employment, you must pay for your social security every month.

 The amount of premium differs based on three factors: